czi-catalystproject/czi-catalystproject.github.io/.github/ISSUE_TEMPLATE/add-a-new-page-to-the-website.md

 - [ ] Drafting content: <@your_github_username>
 - [ ] Sub-team review: <@corresponding project sub-team reviewer> (see The Catalyst Project Blog - Project Planning Doc in *Team Drive > Communication*)
 - [ ] Handoff: @katiepratt to provide editorial review
-- [ ] Draft website preview: @jnywong to prepare a preview for website publishing
+- [ ] Hand off to MD for translation @SLLDeC
+- [x] Hand off to Jenny to draft website previews - 2 separate posts @jnywong
-- [ ] Final sign-off: @katiepratt
+- [ ] Final approval of English post by Katie @katiepratt
-- [ ] New page is published: @jnywong
+- [ ] Final approval of Spanish post by Sabrina @SLLDeC